 - Get bulky items collected for a small charge – contact our Special Waste Collection Service.

 - Kitchen and garden waste can be composted.

-- Dispose of bulky garden refuse at a Surrey County Council's household waste recycling site.
+- Dispose of bulky garden refuse at Surrey County Council's community recycling centre in Martyrs Lane.

-- Put our you garden waste bin for kerbside collection
+- Subscribe to our garden waste collection service.

 - Many household items can be recycled.